Raleigh Child Custody Attorneys

 According to North Carolina Statute § 50-13.01, a child custody agreement should encourage:

-- Both parties to fairly share responsibilities and rights with regard to raising their child, even after divorce.
+- Both parties to fairly share responsibilities and rights concerning raising their child, even after divorce

-- Good faith, focused, and child-centered parenting arrangements to mitigate the need for the court’s involvement in determining child custody and ensuring the child’s best interests are met.
+- Child-centered parenting arrangements that mitigate the need for the court’s involvement

-- Practices and programs reflecting both parents’ contact with and participation in their kid’s life despite the couple’s current marital status and taking into consideration laws associated with neglect, abuse, and dependency.
+- Practices and programs reflecting both parents’ participation in their kid’s life despite the couple’s marital status

 The main takeaway from this statute is that North Carolina wants to ensure that each parent takes an active role in their children’s lives.
-However, state laws don’t automatically allow for both parents to have equal time with their kids.
-It depends on the circumstances of the case and what a judge rules after he considers all the factors if the courts must be involved.
+However, state laws don’t automatically allow parents equal time with their kids.
+It depends on the circumstances of the case and what a judge rules after considering all the factors.

 Child Custody Statutes Don’t Include Custody Presumptions

-North Carolina statutes provide general guidelines and policies but don’t include specific presumptions for how much each parent should be allowed to see their children.
-Previously, the “tender year’s doctrine” stated that the mother should be given custody of any minor child under four years old.
+North Carolina statutes provide general guidelines and policies for child custody.
+But they don’t specify how much each parent can see their children.
+Previously, the “tender year’s doctrine” stated that the mother should get custody of any minor child under four years old.
 However, North Carolina eliminated that presumption.
-Many divorcing couples assume that they can split the children’s time equally between the parents, but there isn’t a case law or statutory presumption indicating 50/50 time-sharing.
+Many divorcing couples assume they can split the children’s time equally between the parents.
+But there isn’t a case law or statutory presumption indicating 50/50 time-sharing.

 Legal Standards for Child Custody

-Since no presumptions exist in child custody cases, North Carolina § statute 50-13.2 lays out the legal standard for a court to determine arrangements with the parents.
-Once a judge has considered all the factors required by this statute, they will grant custody to the person who can best promote the child’s best interests and welfare.
-The statute specifies that no presumption exists and also says that if joint custody is requested, it shall be considered.
+No presumptions exist in child custody cases in North Carolina.
+State laws dictate the legal standard for a court to determine child custody arrangements.
+A judge will consider all the factors required by law and grant custody to the person who can best promote the child’s best interests and welfare.
+The statute specifies that no presumption exists and also says that a court will consider joint custody if parents request it.

 Frequently Asked Questions About Child Custody in North Carolina

-We know that for many people, this is the first time they have ever dealt with a lawyer, or this is the first time they have had to confront legal issues that affect them directly.
+Divorce is often the first time people deal with a lawyer or confront legal issues directly affecting them.
 At Marshall & Taylor PLLC, we work hard to keep our clients informed about the process and their rights, and we want you to be confident in the process.
-While most questions require the details about your specific situation to answer, we have provided the answers to a few frequently asked questions that may be of assistance to you.
+Here are the answers to a few frequently asked questions that may be of assistance to you.

 What is the difference between “legal custody” and “physical custody”?

 In the event of a dispute, the court will consider the best interests of the child, as well as the wishes of each parent.
-Additional considerations may be whether or not there is a history of abuse, the parenting abilities of each parent, and (if the child is old enough) the wishes of the child.
+The court might consider a history of abuse, the parenting abilities of each parent, and (if the child is old enough) the child’s wishes.

 Is joint custody always the best option?

-While it is hard to argue that a child will not benefit from the loving involvement of both parents, joint custody may not be right for every situation.
-It is up to you and your soon-to-be-ex-spouse to determine if you can work together to raise the child and if the child will have a safe and stable environment to grow up in.
-Certain circumstances make joint custody impossible or unwise, and if this is the case, we will fight tenaciously on behalf of you and your child to achieve the best possible outcome.
-Call one of our experienced Raleigh child support lawyers today to discuss the specifics regarding your divorce, your relationship with your soon-to-be-ex, and the ideal situation you would like with your child or children during this trying time.
+While it is hard to argue that a child will not benefit from the loving involvement of both parents, joint custody may not be proper for every situation.
+It is up to you and your spouse to determine if you can work together to raise the child and if the child will have a safe and stable environment to grow up in.
+Certain circumstances make joint custody impossible or unwise.
+If so, we will fight tenaciously for you and your child to achieve the best possible outcome.
+Call one of our experienced Raleigh child support lawyers today to discuss your divorce and the ideal situation for your child.
 We are here to help you.

 Contact a Child Custody Lawyer in Raleigh

-The team at Marshall & Taylor PLLC knows how difficult the divorce process can be.
-During this stressful time, we strive to provide a calm, knowledgeable presence in your life, that can help guide you through the divorce and custody process.
-Our satisfied clients will tell you that our caring, experienced team helped them through this difficult time and helped them find peace and resolution, and we hope to do the same for you.
+The team at Marshall & Taylor PLLC knows how complicated the divorce process can be.
+We strive to provide a calm, knowledgeable presence during this stressful time.
+We can help guide you through the divorce and custody process.

 We understand the specific needs of our friends and neighbors here in Raleigh.
-We have the experience and resources of a large firm, but the caring connection of a small law firm, which is exactly what you need when facing child custody issues here in Raleigh.
-We know the community and we understand the exact situation you are in.
+We have the experience and resources of a large firm but the personalized service of a small law firm.
 We’re here to help you in your time of need, so don’t hesitate to contact us today.

-You don’t have to take our word for it though.
+You don’t have to take our word for it, though.
 Read testimonials from just a few of our happy clients here.
-We know that you have choices when it comes to selecting an attorney to help you, so we strive to set ourselves apart from the rest with our superior attention to our clients and the details of each case we handle.
+We know that you have choices when selecting an attorney to help you.
+We strive to set ourselves apart from the rest with our superior attention to our clients and the details of each case we handle.

-If you need help with a child custody arrangement in Raleigh, the attorneys from Marshall & Taylor PLLC understand just how important this issue can be, and we are dedicated to fighting for the best interests of our clients and their children.
+If you need help with a child custody arrangement in Raleigh, the attorneys from Marshall & Taylor PLLC understand.
+We fight for the best interests of our clients and their children.
 If you are pursuing divorce and need help with your child custody arrangement, call (919) 833-1040 today.
-We can give you the guidance and support you need.
+We can guide you and provide the support you need.